-This is not an easy race and as such, we strictly enforce qualification standards for the event.
-All entrants will be required to have completed a 100 mile race or a race from this list to register for the 2017 Mogollon Monster.
-The qualification period for the 2017 event runs from September 1, 2014 - August 31, 2017.
+This is not an easy race and as such, we strictly enforce qualification standards for the 100 mile event.
+All entrants will be required to have completed a 100 mile race or a race from this list to register for the 2018 Mogollon Monster.
+The qualification period for the 2018 event runs from September 1, 2016 - September 1, 2018.

 Hardrock 100 Qualifier